FIN392/Raspberry/telegramMonitoring/README.md

 ![Logo](https://raw.githubusercontent.com/FIN392/Raspberry/main/telegramMonitoring/images/Logo.png)

-# telegramMonitoring: How to mange your Raspberry Pi through Telegram?
+# telegramMonitoring:<br>How to mange your Raspberry Pi through Telegram?

 The goal is to do a basic management of a Raspberry via telegram.